MissInterpret/onyx-native/README.md

 ## Architectural Approach

-Onyx Native builds on new features being added to [Onyx Java](http://github.com/onyx-platform/onyx-java) which supports using stateful Java objects in a workflow.
+Onyx Native builds on new features being added to [Onyx Java](http://github.com/onyx-platform/onyx-java) that provides support for the use of stateful Java objects in a workflow.

 This packages provides a simple and non-invasive matching set of Java and C interfaces that leverage Java's JNI and the memory management available to C++,